divyam02/movie-oracle/README.md

 # Approach
 ## MongoDB database
 I started off by building a webscraper for IMDb.
 I used `links.csv` and `ratings.csv` of the GroupLens dataset to obtaid a list of IMDb URLs.
-I then wrote a script that processed 200 of the most rated (the number of people who have rated it) movies and separated them into bins, based on some genres.
+I then wrote a script that processed 200 of the most rated (the number of people who have rated it) movies and separated them into bins, based on some genres for 50 users.
 The sampling was done for a closer aproximation of real world movies.

 Action | Romance | Comedy | Drama | Horror | Sci-fi | Animation | Fantasy
 -------|---------|--------|-------|--------|--------|-----------|-------